Apple drags stocks lower; high-dividend companies also dip

 JOBS, JOBS, JOBS: The Department of Labor said U.S. employers continued to add jobs at a quick clip in October, with no sign that hiring was going to slow down.
 The proportion of Americans with jobs is at its highest level since January 2009, and the monthly increase in pay was also the largest since then.
 Along with high consumer confidence, those are all good signs for economic growth and consumer spending in the months to come.

 Bond prices dropped.
-The yield on the 10-year Treasury note rose to 3.18 percent from 3.14 percent.
+The yield on the 10-year Treasury note jumped to 3.20 percent from 3.14 percent.
 That hurt high-dividend companies, which made big gains in October during the market’s slump.

 APPLE CORED: Apple’s sales in its latest quarter and its estimates for the holiday season both disappointed experts.
 The tech giant also surprised investors by saying it will no longer disclose the number of iPhones it sells each quarter.
 Apple was unique among big smartphone makers in saying how many phones it sold and what the average price was.
 Apple gets most of its revenue from iPhone sales and lately it’s boosted its profits by selling higher-priced models.